 A common thread throughout all Simmons's novels are references to classic literature, either directly or metaphorically.
-(Simmons was once a middle-school English teacher
+(Simmons was once a middle-school English teacher).

-Other works by Dan Simmons include:
+Works by Dan Simmons include:

 - The Hollow Man — A Magical Realism novel about a man who's helplessly telepathic, and how he copes with life after his long-time wife passes away and he's forced to deal with the world at large.

 - Song Of Kali — A Maybe Magic, Maybe Mundane Psychological Horror about a journalist who encounters a cult in Calcutta.

 - Summer of Night — A Stephen King-esque horror novel about a group of young boys living in a small town facing off against an eldritch supernatural terror.

 - The Terror — A Historical Fantasy that depicts the Real Life British lost expedition to find the fabled Northwest Passage around Canada's northern shore.
 After getting stuck in the polar ice, horror ensues when a supernatural beast starts picking off the survivors one by one.

 - Greek Mythology and the works of William Shakespeare appear prominently in his books.

 - A strong fear of Islam taking over globally, with most people letting it happen, can be found in his work.

 - A Mind Is a Terrible Thing to Read: Jeremy Bremen from The Hollow Man suffers this as soon as his wife dies, who was the only other telepath he had met.
 Being around large crowds of people makes him suffer horrible migraines, considering his ability is the equivalent of watching thousands of television shows at once in 3D at full volume with no way to turn it off.
 The only people who he can be around with no negative effects to him are those who are mentally deficient or psychotic.